 Do you know that 57% of small business owners rely on personal savings as their top source of capital when starting a business?
 This is why they are always monitoring their past performance and ensuring that the gaps are covered in their future moves.

-But still, a large percentage of small business owners are still wondering where they are lacking in monitoring and upgrading their teams’ performance to generate better sales.
+But still, a large percentage of growing business owners are still wondering where they are lacking in monitoring and upgrading their teams’ performance to generate better sales.
 Well, that’s probably the difference between a successful business and a struggling business.
 While ensuring that you make great plans for your business, you must also make sure that your plans are being executed properly.

 The problem with some businesses is that they are not monitoring the performance of their teams and thus, not getting the desired outcomes.
 61% of sales professionals think that selling is harder nowadays than it was five years ago.

 Today the need for daily, weekly, and monthly sales reports is more than ever, and you need to capitalize on it to make your business a success.
 Managers and sales representatives utilize modern sales analysis reports to optimize performance and ensure healthy business growth.
 With the rise of current sales reporting software, reporting has become relatively easier.

 Thanks to the growth of interactive reports, you can generate sales reports that are easier to comprehend within a few clicks.

 Some businesses find making manual monthly reports a challenging endeavor.
 They perform manual accounting, fill the data into templates, and then manually create graphs and pie charts for better data visualization.
 But visualizing each spreadsheet can be a complete hassle and time-consuming.

 With auto-generated reports and forecasts to help you set goals, Kylas has all you need in software for your data reporting.
 With interactive reports, you can customize data according to the person it is shown to.
 On the other hand, forecasting makes it easier to comprehend how a single change in factors can impact sales too.
 Additionally, 22% of sales professionals who leverage a CRM identified “offering detailed analytics and reports” as being one of a CRM’s biggest benefits.